What is HTTPS?

 At their core, both HTTP and HTTPS serve the same purpose—to transfer data over the internet.
-Servers store web pages that are then provided to the client's computer when a user accesses them.
-This communication between servers and clients creates a network—known as the worldwide web.
+Servers store web pages that are provided to the client's computer when a user accesses them.
+This communication between servers and clients creates a network—known as the World Wide Web (www).

 HTTP fetches requested information from web servers, but the downside is that it has no layer of security.
 It is simply a delivery system, and it leaves all information vulnerable and open for anyone to access.